What is the Open Call opportunity for script submissions?

 We do not accept any of the following:

-- Submissions by email or post – when our Open Call is open for submissions, we can only accept scripts online via our E-Submissions system.
-Normally only under exceptional circumstances, first discussed with a member of the BBC Writersroom team, will we accept postal submissions.
+• Submissions by email or post – when our Open Call is open for submissions, we can only accept scripts online via our E-Submissions system.
+Postal submissions are not possible under any circumstances.

-- Ideas, pitches, outlines, synopses, or treatments on their own – we must always receive a script with every submission.
+• Ideas, pitches, outlines, synopses, or treatments on their own – we must always receive a script with every submission.
 Samples or extracts from scripts are not eligible either.
 We want to see a full script or episode.
-If your idea is for a series or serial, you may include a brief outline (1-3 pages) of further episodes and the series/serial as a whole within the same pdf document but this should not be included in your 30 page count.
-Please note that other BBC Writersroom schemes will come with their own terms of entry which may include additional material such as ideas and synopses.

-- Scripts written for existing or previously produced shows/characters – we only want to see your original work.
-Find out more about the BBC Studios Writers Academy if you are interested in writing for one of the BBC’s Continuing Dramas.
+Find out more about the BBC Studios Writers’ Academy if you are interested in writing for one of the BBC’s Continuing Dramas.

 Check out other Opportunities from the BBC and other organisations: